joebew42/diaspora-replica/README.md

 ## Deploy diaspora* on local environment

-If you are a developer and you want to try diaspora without messing up your computer by installing and configuring extra packages, you can set up a virtual machine that is executed by Vagrant and then automatically configured by Puppet.
+If you want to try diaspora* without messing up your computer by installing and configuring extra packages, you can set up a virtual machine that is executed by Vagrant and then automatically configured by Puppet.
 Now that you have a fully configured virtual machine ready to host a diaspora application, will be very easy to deploy it with Capistrano.

 ### Set up the virtual machine with Vagrant/Puppet